jonhillmtl/comm/docs/README.md

 - `u1` can decrypt the `password` using their `private_key`, and then decrypt `u2`'s `public_key` using the `password`
 - at this point `u1` and `u2` are sharing `public_key`s, and are aware of each other's `ip:port`s
 - both `u1` and `u2` will periodically `seek_user` to seek each other out, to `ping` the other and `challenge` their stored `public_key`s
-- `u1` and `u2` are also expected to transmit `frame`s from users that are surfacing into the network, and users that are `seek_user`ing other users
+- `u1` and `u2` are also expected to transmit `frame`s from users that are surfacing into the `network`, and users that are `seek_user`ing other users
     - more details on both follow
-- `u1` and `u2` are also expected to transmit `frame`s pertaining to the health of the network
+- `u1` and `u2` are also expected to transmit `frame`s pertaining to the health of the `network`
-    - specifically, `frame`s are sent out to gather information about the health of the network topology
+    - specifically, `frame`s are sent out to gather information about the health of the `network` topology
-    - `u1` and `u2` would do well to heed the advice of these `frame`s, and challenge or expel inconsistently recognized users in their reachable networks
+    - `u1` and `u2` would do well to heed the advice of these `frame`s, and challenge or expel inconsistently recognized users in their reachable `network`

 ## Philosophically Though

 - my first drafts of the client include a server, which coördinated `ip:port` combinations for certain users. very early drafts also included the `public_key` of each user, in plain text, as a column, sitting on a Postgres database behind a REST API
-- the challenge was to make it a true P2P network, with no coördinating server
+- the challenge was to make it a true P2P `network`, with no coördinating server
-- since no coördinating server was desirable, every client has to ensure that they remain a part of the network
+- since no coördinating server was desirable, every client has to ensure that they remain a part of the `network`
-- for this reason, the network is hereby referred to as a `murmuration`
+- for this reason, the `network` is hereby referred to as a `murmuration`
 - no such thing is true
-- each client is responsible for tagging-along by informing the network of their whereabouts ("surfacing") or verifying the `ip:port` and cryptographical links of their contacts ("seeking")
+- each client is responsible for tagging-along by informing the `network` of their whereabouts ("surfacing") or verifying the `ip:port` and cryptographical links of their contacts ("seeking")
-- clients also have a role to play in ensuring the health of their network topology, by propagating `frames` which aim to collect information about the consistency of the network
+- clients also have a role to play in ensuring the health of their `network` topology, by propagating `frames` which aim to collect information about the consistency of the `network`
-    - such network topology checks might also then inform clients about inconsistently recognized users, which the client could then choose to expel from their `ipcache`, or challenge, as they wish
+    - such `network` topology checks might also then inform clients about inconsistently recognized users, which the client could then choose to expel from their `ipcache`, or challenge, as they wish
     - every client is also free to do nothing
-- it might seem a pain to bootstrap over the phone or WhatsApp or Telegram or what have you but you can create small networks isolated from the outside world
+- it might seem a pain to bootstrap over the phone or WhatsApp or Telegram or what have you but you can create small `network`s isolated from the outside world

 ## Users and Authentication

 - user information is thrown into a directory tree
 - the client was written to allow unfettered access to users on the same account or physical machine as you
 - no passwords exist. anyone that has access to your computer has access to your pckr "account"
-- users are not guaranteed unique across a network of any size greater than 1
+- users are not guaranteed unique across a `network` of any size greater than 1
     - `public_key` challenges are used when needed to establish the identity of your contacts
     - it's entirely possible that your `ipcache` will become overrun with duplicate usernames of people purporting to be who they say they are. woe to you and them! `public_key` challenges to the rescue.
     - seriously though this could be a problem